If you have a landlord-tenant question that you would like to have addressed on this page, please contact the Tacoma Office at tacoma@walandlord.com

 Does a landlord need to have a valid reason not to renew a fixed-term lease?

-For fixed-term leases, a landlord does NOT need to have a valid reason for non-renewal as long as the term was between 6-12 months, and it has never been a month-to-month tenancy at any point.
+For fixed-term leases, a landlord does NOT need to have a valid reason for non-renewal as long as the term was between 6-12 months or more, and it has never been a month-to-month tenancy at any point.

 Does a landlord need to have a valid reason to terminate a month-to-month tenancy?